mcaceresb/stata-gtools/README.md

 In particular I use the [Spooky Hash](http://burtleburtle.net/bob/hash/spooky.html) devised by Bob Jenkins, which is a 128-bit hash.
-Stata caps observations at 20 billion or so, meaning a 128-bit hash collision is _de facto_ impossible.
-Nevertheless, the function does check for hash collisions and will fall back on `collapse` and `egen` when it encounters a collision.
+Stata caps observations at 20 billion or so, meaning a 128-bit hash collision is _de facto_ impossible. on `collapse` and `egen` when it encounters a collision.
 An internal mechanism for resolving potential collisions is in the works.
 See [issue 2](https://github.com/mcaceresb/stata-gtools/issues/2) for a discussion.